 Rather than approaching data as a technical output, Dataknead positions analytics as a strategic capability, one that connects business objectives, user behaviour, and decision-making into a coherent framework.
 This philosophy extends into the business’s own product ecosystem, including applications such as Datpair and Datride, which demonstrate how data can be operationalised into real-world solutions, whether through intelligent service matching, dynamic pricing, or optimised user journeys.

-Now situated on Hope Street Xchange’s top floor, Dataknead continues to flourish.
 “The environment here at Hope Street Xchange brings together a diverse mix of entrepreneurs, creating opportunities for networking and business collaboration.
 There is a tangible sense of momentum within the space right from the reception, where conversations quickly evolve into concepts, and concepts into practical solutions.”

 “What stands out most about being based at Hope Street Xchange is the balance between independence and community.
 It provides the focus needed to be productive, while also offering constant exposure to new perspectives and challenges from other businesses.”